arizn-network/bridge-ui/README.md

 Bridge UI allows users to explore all cross chain transactions that are happening.
 Users can submit a transaction on both sides of the networks.

 #### From Home to Foreign Network transaction:
-To tokenize native POA coins a user must complete the following:
+To tokenize native Arizn coins a user must complete the following:
 - Specify the amount
 - Click the arrow -> send button
 - Confirm transaction via MetaMask
 - The address that you use to send from, the same address will be used to receive the token on a Foreign chain The amount sent must be within the daily limits provided by the contracts.
-When the transaction is validated, the user should see the Deposit event on the Home Network (left side - POA Network).
+When the transaction is validated, the user should see the Deposit event on the Home Network (left side - Arizn Network).
 After some time, Validators submit signatures emitting SignedForDeposit event to the Foreign Network.
 Once the required number of signatures is reached, a Deposit event is emitted on the Foreign Network.
 Hence, an equivalent amount of ERC20 tokens are minted on the Foreign Network with the corresponding depost address.

 #### From Foreign to Home Network transaction:
-To burn and send back to Home Network (ERC20 to POA20):
+To burn and send back to Home Network (ERC20 to Arizn20):
 - Specify an Amount
 - Click the switch button and click the <- arrow button to send
 - Confirm transaction on MetaMask
 - The address that you use to send from, the same address will be used to receive the coin on a Home chain

 The amount sent must be within the daily limits provided by the contracts.
 When the transaction is validated, the user should expect to see a Withdrawal Event on the Foreign Network (right-side - Ethereum Foundation).
 After some time, Validators submit signatures emitting SignedForWithdrawal event to the Foreign Network.
 Once the required number of signatures is reached, CollectedSignatures event is emitted on the Foreign Network.
 The ERC20 tokens are burned on the Foreign Network.
 This process generates a signed message which Validators submit on the Home Network.
-The user automatically receives their Native POA Coin.
+The user automatically receives their Native Arizn Coin.

 # Responsibilities and roles of the bridge:
 - Administrator Role(representation of a multisig contract):